DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/DeployTabularModel/readme.md

 | Process SSAS Tabular cube model | Load a SSAS tabular cube model with data from an an on-premise SQL Server database by processing the cube |
 | Drop SSAS tabular cube model | Delete tabular cube model from an SSAS instance (if it exists) |

-As part of your CI pipeline you can use these tasks to deploy and populate your cube with data so you can run a suite of automated tests against your cube.
+As part of your CI pipeline you can use these tasks to deploy and populate your cube with data so you can run a suite of automated tests against your tabular model.

 These tasks can also be used to automate the deployment of tabular cubes using [Release pipelines in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/what-is-release-management?view=azure-devops) in a continuously delivery scenario.
 For those using [Octopus Deploy](https://octopus.com/) or [Chef](https://www.chef.io/), you can use the underlying PowerShell module [DeployCube](https://github.com/DrJohnT/DeployCube) to perform the same deployment tasks.